dhannywi/surfwax_iss/README.md

 </details>

 #### 2. Route `/epochs`
 Next, we will query for a list of all Epochs in the data set.
-Execute the command `curl localhost:5000/epochs` on your terminal, and you should get output similar to this:
+Execute the command `curl localhost:5000/epochs` on your terminal.

+<details><summary>You should get output similar to this:</summary>

 ```console
 username:~/COE332/homework05$ curl localhost:5000/epochs